Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 Staying involved in what matters, discussions with vendors, colleges and the business, watching the movements of the industry and competitors.
 Weekly discussions across internal payments teams, platform, accommodations operations allows us to better understand where we are what blockers are there and have been moved.

 So right before TARR where were we?
-- COVID had lowered traffic substantially (outside impact)
+- COVID had lowered traffic substantially (outside impact).
 - Riskified (our 3rd party vendor) was being pushed to preform better, within expectations.
-- Our model was preformant and gains slower (continuous improvement)
+- Our model was preformant and gains slower (continuous improvement).
 - Operations had limited ability to find or optimize features.
-- **Platform had recently migrated all SCA flows allowing for better visibility into 3DS**
+- **Platform had recently migrated all SCA flows allowing for better visibility into 3DS**.

-This Last point was the basis for trying out a new approach to unlock the good customers in declined bucket.
+This last point was the basis for trying out a new approach to unlock the good customers in declined bucket.
 3DS was historically a black box SCA forced an improvement of the infrastructure increasing visibility.
 We had stable fraud rates and due to COVID on balance the risk was higher of rejecting good traffic.

 We considered what if we just sent all the rejected traffic to 3DS? **Terrible idea.** But could we make it a good one.